yoching/yoching/README.md

     - I’ll learn what’s needed for them

 ## Links
-- Please see [my website](https://yoshikuni-web.com/) to know more about me!
+- Please see [my website](https://yoshikuni-web.com/) to know more about me.

 <!--
 **yoching/yoching** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.